basilhendroff/truenas-smr-check/README.md

 3. [HDDScan: What WD and HGST hard drives are SMR?](https://hddscan.com/blog/2020/hdd-wd-smr.html)

 ## Disclaimer
-This script is useful for quickly identifying SMR drives known to the script.
-While every endeavour has been taken to include as many SMR drives as possible, be aware the SMR database within the script may not be complete.
-Therefore, you're advised not to rely solely on this script, but to confirm using other methods that the drives in your TrueNAS server are not using SMR technology.
+This script is useful for quickly identifying SMR drives registered in the SMR database within the script.
+While every endeavour has been made to include as many SMR drives as possible, be aware the SMR database may not be complete.
+Therefore, you're advised not to rely solely on this script, but to confirm using other methods that SMR drives are not being used in your TrueNAS server.